Welcome to City Creek Canyon

 Park Hours

 The canyon is open from 8:30am to 10:00pm.
-Cars are not allowed in the canyon after 8:00pm.
-On holidays no cars are allowed up the canyon after 6:30 pm.
+Please refer to project website for access details during the construction project.
+Private vehicles are not allowed in the canyon during the construction project.
 The canyon will close at 8:00pm on holidays.
-Observed holidays include Memorial Day, Independence Day, Pioneer Day, and Labor Day.
+Observed holidays include Memorial Day, Juneteenth, Independence Day, Pioneer Day, and Labor Day.
 In the event of an emergency, visitors may be required to leave the canyon.
-No refunds will be issued.

 Cars